jwzhou1/Analyzing-the-Red-black-tree/README.md

         return red_nodes_left + red_nodes_right
 ```

-I performed an analysis where the last added nodes were set at 30000 because the process of counting swaps took more than 1 minute to complete.
-The chart below represents the output of the number of red nodes in the Red-Black tree.
-The X-axis represents the total nodes in a Red-Black tree, and the Y-axis represents the corresponding number of red nodes.
+In my investigation, I set the latest added nodes to 30,000.
+The reason for this choice was that the swap counting process was taking well over a minute to finish.
+The data I collected resulted in a chart that displays the number of red nodes in the Red-Black tree.
+On the chart, the X-axis shows the total number of nodes in the Red-Black tree, while the Y-axis represents the corresponding count of red nodes.
+This allowed me to observe and understand the relationship between the tree size and the occurrence of red nodes.

 <img src="images/CountRedNodes.png" alt="CountRedNodes"/>

-During my third empirical investigation, I conducted a study focused on the black nodes of Red-Black Trees.
-The main goal was to observe the count of black nodes in the tree as nodes were incrementally added from 1 to 30,000.
-Throughout this study, I meticulously recorded the maximum number of black nodes observed, which ultimately amounted to 29,981.
+In my third empirical investigation, I delved into the fascinating realm of Red-Black Trees, focusing on their black nodes.
+The main objective was to track the count of black nodes as new nodes were incrementally added from 1 to 30,000.
+Throughout this study, I kept meticulous records, and the maximum count of black nodes observed during this process was 29,981.

-To conduct this analysis, I created a Python program that utilized a Red-Black Tree and implemented a method called `count_black_nodes`.
-This method is a recursive function responsible for traversing the Red-Black Tree.
+To carry out this analysis, I developed a Python program featuring a Red-Black Tree and a `count_black_nodes` method.
+This method, implemented as a recursive function, plays a crucial role in traversing the Red-Black Tree.

-The `count_black_nodes` function takes a node as input, and the method starts by checking if the current node is a leaf node (NIL_LEAF) in the Red-Black Tree.
-If it is a leaf node, the function returns 0 since there are no black nodes to count in this case.
-Next, the function proceeds to recursively call itself for the left and right child nodes of the current node.
-This step enables the function to explore the entire tree and count the black nodes in each subtree.
-After obtaining the counts of black nodes from the left and right subtrees, the function then examines the color of the current node.
-If the node's color is "BLACK," it includes the current node in the count by adding 1 to the sum of left and right counts.
-Otherwise, if the node's color is "RED," it excludes the current node from the count and returns the sum of left and right counts without any additions.
+The `count_black_nodes` function takes a node as its input and begins by checking if the current node corresponds to a leaf node (NIL_LEAF) in the Red-Black Tree.
+When it encounters a leaf node, the function returns 0 since there are no black nodes to count in such cases.
+However, if the current node is not a leaf, the function continues its journey by recursively calling itself for both the left and right child nodes of the current one.
+This recursive process enables the function to explore the entire tree and accurately count the black nodes in each subtree.

+Once the function gathers the black node counts from the left and right subtrees, it then examines the color of the current node.
+If the node's color is "BLACK," it includes the current node in the count by adding 1 to the sum of the black node counts obtained from the left and right subtrees.
+On the other hand, if the node's color is "RED," it excludes the current node from the count and simply returns the sum of the black node counts from the left and right subtrees without any additions.
+By following this approach, the `count_black_nodes` method effectively accounts for the black nodes in the Red-Black Tree.

 ```
   def count_black_nodes(self, node):